uyuni-project/uyuni/containers/doc/server-rke2/README.md

 kubectl create configmap uyuni-ca --from-file=ca.crt=<pathto>/RHN-ORG-TRUSTED-SSL-CERT
 ```

+Define the persistent volumes by running `kubectl apply -f pvs.yaml`.
-The volumes are folders on the cluster node.
-They need to be manually created:
+The volumes are folders on the cluster node and need to be manually created:

 ```
-for VOLUME in apache2 etc-rhn etc-salt etc-systemd etc-tls pgsql root srv-salt tomcat var-cache var-log-rhn var-spacewalk; do
-    mkdir /var/uyuni/$VOLUME
-done
+mkdir -p `kubectl get pv -o jsonpath='{.items[*].spec.local.path}'`
 ```

 In my setup, the cluster node is named `uyuni-dev` and its FQDN is `uyuni-dev.world-co.com`.